American woodcock: Conservation

 The American woodcock is not considered globally threatened by the IUCN.
 It is more tolerant of deforestation than other woodcocks and snipes; as long as some sheltered woodland remains for breeding, it can thrive even in regions that are mainly used for agriculture.
 The estimated population is 5 million, so it is the most common sandpiper in North America.

 The American Woodcock Conservation Plan presents regional action plans linked to bird conservation regions, fundamental biological units recognized by the U.S. North American Bird Conservation Initiative.
 The Wildlife Management Institute oversees regional habitat initiatives intended to boost the American woodcock's population by protecting, renewing, and creating habitat throughout the species' range.

 Creating young-forest habitat for American woodcocks helps more than 50 other species of wildlife that need early successional habitat during part or all of their lifecycles.
 These include relatively common animals such as white-tailed deer, snowshoe hare, moose, bobcat, wild turkey, and ruffed grouse, and animals whose populations have also declined in recent decades, such as the golden-winged warbler, whip-poor-will, willow flycatcher, indigo bunting, and New England cottontail.

 Leslie Glasgow, the assistant secretary of the Interior for Fish, Wildlife, Parks, and Marine Resources from 1969 to 1970, wrote a dissertation through Texas A&M University on the woodcock, with research based on his observations through the Louisiana State University (LSU) Agricultural Experiment Station.
 He was an LSU professor from 1948 to 1980 and an authority on wildlife in the wetlands.

+Relationship with humans

+As game

+The American woodcock is a popular game bird.
+About 540,000 are killed annually by some 133,000 hunters in the United States.
+Historically, it was common for woodcocks, as with most other small game birds, to be roasted whole with the digestive tract, termed the "tail", still within the body, and frequently while held above a piece of bread to catch the drippings from the meat.

+In popular culture

+Beginning around 2024, the bird became viral on social media due to its comedic demeanor, both for its rocking behavior and distinctive "meep" sound (or "peent" as some birders call it).
+In a testament to this growing popularity, reports of the woodcock's presence in New York City's Bryant Park in early April 2026 attracted large crowds of fans to the site in the hopes of observing the species and its unique behavior.